kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 slides can help the audience follow along as you tell them what you are going to do, and then as you do it.
-One straightforward but effective technique is to build up your argument, your data, or your findings, by *layering*, content, *highlighting* new elements, and *repeating* methods of presentation or design elements so that your audience can follow the logic of what you're saying.
+One straightforward but effective technique is to build up your argument, your data, or your findings, by *layering* material, *highlighting* new elements, and *repeating* methods of presentation or design elements so that your audience can follow the logic of what you're saying.